BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 [iTerm2](https://iterm2.com/) is a MacOS only terminal emulator with lots of functionalities.

+[Oh My Zsh](https://www.github.com/ohmyzsh/ohmyzsh) is available on Unix-like machines.
+It provides terminal plug-ins and themes.

 ### Commands and utils
 * `~/.ssh/config` and `~/.ssh/authorized_keys` files to define known host names and authorized ssh keys.
 * `nvidia-smi` ➡️ Check NVIDIA Cards current status